HISTORY OF MURUGAN – WHY IS HE CALLED TAMIL GOD?

 2. Murugan in the Heart of Tamil Mythology

 The Murugan history is deeply rooted in Tamil mythology, where he is celebrated not just as a warrior deity but as a guardian of the Tamil people.
 His birth, according to the myth, comes from the sparks of Lord Shiva’s third eye, thus making his birth an important event in Tamil folklore.
 Murugan’s best-known victories were over mighty demons like Tarakasura and Surapadma and are well known for metaphors in the triumph of good over evil.
-His leadership of the divine army, the Devas, along with his title as warrior god, further pinpoints him as important in Tamil mythology.
+His leadership of the divine army, the Devas, along with his title as a warrior god, further pinpoints him as important in Tamil mythology.
 In Tamil Nadu, the stories of Murugan’s bravery and leadership have a unique place in the collective consciousness.
 He is more than just a warrior god; he is seen as a protector of Tamil righteousness, culture, and tradition.
 His battles and victories, particularly those involving his divine spear, the Vel, are retold in various forms, from classical poetry to modern cinema, making Murugan a timeless figure of Tamil strength and virtue.
 The history of Murugan is thus not only a religious account but also a cultural one, where his deeds are celebrated as symbols of Tamil resilience and honor.

 3. The Six Abodes of Murugan in Tamil Nadu